engineering.wustl.edu

 Washington University recognizes that students serving in the U.S. Armed Forces and their family members may encounter situations where military service forces them to withdraw from a course of study, sometimes with little notice.
 Students may contact the Office of Military and Veteran Services at (314) 935-2609 or veterans@wustl.edu and their academic dean for guidance and assistance.

-The Habif Health and Wellness Center, WashU Cares, Mental Health Services, and RSVP are important university resources for issues pertaining to physical and mental health.
+The Habif Health and Wellness Center, WashU Cares, the Center for Counseling and Psychological Services, and RSVP are important university resources for issues pertaining to physical and mental health.

 Students with disabilities or suspected disabilities are strongly encouraged both to bring any additional considerations to the attention of the instructor and to make full use of Washington University's Disability Resources, potentially including accommodations for studios, labs, and/or exams.